-2. Even with the simple case of points, and after modding-out symmetries, the energy landscape of F is highly non-convex with many local minimizers.
-This leads to the important question of how one accesses low energy self-assemblies, bypassing energy barriers.
+Second, even with the simple case of points, and after modding out symmetries, the energy landscape of F is highly nonconvex with many local minimizers.
+This leads to the important question of how one accesses low-energy self-assemblies, bypassing energy barriers.